International Affairs (INTL)

 INTL 260.
 Comparing States & Societies.
 3 Hours.

 This course will examine major questions in comparative politics, such as why have some countries been much more successful at achieving economic development than others?
 The course emphasizes the political systems and unique histories and economic situations of Iran, China, India, Nigeria, and Russia.
+Successful completion of this course satisfies the Cultures and Peoples requirements for graduation.

 INTL 280.
 Selected Topics in International Affairs.
 1 to 4 Hours.